GauharV/FinalJavaProject/README.md

-### Click on each game file in order to see how to run it.
+### Clone the repo into inteliJ.
+When done, for BlackJack run Blackjack in src, For Boobah racing run Game